-There are downside risks to these forecasts (i.e. start of increase in bank rate occurs later) if economic growth weakens.
-Howeve, should the pace of growth quicken, there could be an upside risk.
+The overall balance of risks to these forecasts is currently to the downside (i.e. start of increases in Bank Rate occurs later).
+However, should the pace of growth quicken and / or forecasts for increases in inflation rise, there could be an upside risk.